 We love Julie at The Little Kitchen!
-Do you know her?
-If not, you need to make friends with her as she is one of the kindest and funniest food bloggers we have met.
+If you do not know her, you need to make friends with her.
+Julie is one of the kindest and funniest food bloggers we have met.
 When she invited us to her Friendsgiving table this year we knew we had to bring this pumpkin caramelized onion gratin.

 Those of you who are not familiar with Friendsgiving, it is a meal with a similar Thanksgiving menu that is shared with friends.
 Usually, it is celebrated a couple of weeks before Thanksgiving.
 We had hopes of hosting a Friendsgiving at our home this year but with schedules, it isn’t going to work out.
 The next best thing is sharing this virtual Friendsgiving with food blogging friends and you, our wonderful readers.